RatJuggler/my-production-docker-build/README.md

     ./build.sh

 The script clones only the minimum source code required (no history) for each project and then uses the projects compose file to create the images for that project.
+Environment variables must be exported for use in the compose file but can be injected directly into the build files via the build-arg option.

-Everything is then tied together with a base docker-compose file in this project to orchestrate the images.
-This file also includes an additional ingress proxy image to route requests to the other projects.
-The base file creates this image without any SSL/CSP security for testing with an override file for production.
-The production file creates the ingress proxy image with the SSL certificates and CSP settings included (see Note below).
+Everything is then tied together in this project with a base docker-compose file to orchestrate the images.
+This file also includes an additional ingress proxy image to route requests to each project.
+The base file creates this image without any SSL/CSP security for testing with an override file available for production.
+The production override file creates the ingress proxy image with the
+SSL certificates and CSP settings included (see Note on security below).

 You can see how the override file will be applied using:

     docker-compose -f docker-compose.yml -f docker-compose-production.yml config

 ### Golden Images